 Brian earned his M.B.A. from Harvard Business School and his B.S. with honors from the University of Pennsylvania.

-Prior to H.I.G., Tony was partner at Bain & Company where he developed business unit and operating strategies, implemented productivity improvement initiatives, and led acquisition and divestiture activities for a number of Fortune 500 clients.
-Tony has extensive operating experience.
-He has held marketing, engineering and manufacturing positions at Hewlett-Packard and Sprint Corporation.
+Prior to H.I.G., Tony was partner at Bain & Company where he developed business unit and operating strategies, and implemented productivity improvement initiatives.
+Tony also previously held marketing, engineering and manufacturing positions at Hewlett-Packard and Sprint Corporation.

 Tony holds an M.B.A. degree from Harvard Business School, and a Masters degree in Electrical Engineering from Stanford University.
 His undergraduate degree is from Rutgers University.